PHILADELPHIA REFLECTIONS

 William Bradford

 Townshend had been a problem all his life.
 His mother was brilliant, and notoriously promiscuous.
 He and his father exchanged 2000-word letters explaining to each other how the other was completely wrong.
 Charles was witty, eloquent and charming when he wanted to be, and he married an enormously wealthy woman.
 After that, his family had no hold on him, and they rarely spoke to each other.
 The same charm and arrogance can be perversely effective in politics, so other politicians often just had to put up with him.
 But as politicians do, they roasted him in their letters and private conversations.
-His political opponent, Edmund Burke, was perhaps the most gentle critic when he observed, "His actions... seem never to have been influenced by his most wonderful abilities."
+His political opponent, Edmund Burke, was perhaps a most gentle critic when he observed, "His actions... seem never to have been influenced by his most wonderful abilities."
 Opponents, of course, welcome deficiencies in their enemies, while exasperated political allies can be the most scathing about team members who injure the party with misbehavior.
 Adam Smith referred to his employer as someone "who passes for the cleverest fellow in England."
 Chase Price described him as "utterly unhinged".
 Horace Walpole: "nothing is luminous compared with Charles Townshend: he drops down dead in a fit, has a resurrection, thunders in the Capitol, confounds the Treasury bench, laughs at his own party, is laid up the next day, and overwhelms the Duchess [of Argyll, his mother-in-law] and the good women that go to nurse him!"
 The final assessment of his biographer Sir Lewis Namier was "...illustrations of Charles Townshend's character can be picked out anywhere during his adult life.
 He did not change or mellow; nor did he learn by experience; there was something ageless about him; never young, he remained immature to the end."

 What matters for contemporary American readers is Townshend's 14-year grievance against American legislatures which seem to have originated when he discovered the New York Legislature in 1754 up to its old tricks of refusing to provide funds for Royal initiatives it did not like.
 At the time, he was in his first public office, the Board of Trade and Plantations, and had written some highly arrogant orders to New York, making many high-handed and disdainful public asides to his friends, including his wish to have the Assembly cut out of appropriations except for token approval of them.
 He was young, so his wiser party colleagues simply deflected him.
 But by 1767 he was Chancellor of the Exchequer, a brilliant speaker, and no doubt had collected many political chits to be cashed in.
 The Townshend Taxes were enacted, his underlying personal grievances were well known, the colonial assemblies could see it meant big trouble.